 Kidney syndromes are the ways your Kidneys (capital K for Kidney, meaning the Kidney Zang-fu energy organ in Chinese medicine) mis-function.
 In other words, how Chinese medicine describes Kidney patterns of disease.

-To read what in Chinese medicine the Kidneys are said to do, click here.
-The following describes why you get Kidney syndromes, ie why your Kidneys fail to function and do the jobs described on that page.
+First, read what in Chinese medicine the Kidneys are said to do, the Kidney functions.
+The rest of this page describes why you get Kidney syndromes, ie why your Kidneys fail to function and do the jobs described on that page.

-The ancient Chinese doctors recognised problems inherited from parents, being more-or-less what we would describe as genetic defects s being a major cause of Kidney syndromes.
+The ancient Chinese doctors recognised problems inherited from parents, being more-or-less what we would describe as genetic defects as being a major cause of Kidney syndromes.

 In particular, they wanted